SashaTlr/CourseProject_Exploratory/README.md

-#Playing with reading in datasets using R
+#Creating tidy datasets using R

 ##To Run: